ngzh-luke/muict-498prj-ictchat/README.md

 1. connect to the cloud instance by ssh to it by using command: `ssh [your instance username]@[your instance IP]`

-2. after connected to the instance, create new conda environment by using command: `conda create -n [your env name] python=[Python version] [environment name such as 'myenv']`
+2. after connected to the instance, create new conda environment by using command: `conda create -n [environment name such as 'myenv'] python=[Python version]`

 3. activate the newly created environment by using command: `conda activate [you env name]`